edimistra/capstone-devops-engineer/README.md

 ## Important notes

-* An custom AMI previously built wit Jenkins already installed was used to expedite the delivery of this project.
+* A custom AMI previously built with Jenkins already installed was used to expedite the delivery of this project.
 That custom AMI was created by myself during the Module 4
 * Such image have been manually configured in order to fulfill the requirements of this project, such as setting at least 2 subnets in different AZs in order to create the EKS Cluster, installing kubectl, etc.
 * In order to run this project you will need to provide your own EC2 instance with Jenkins and the tools needed to install EKS